Our Approach

 Material topics in the value chain

-Raw materials | We are switching to more sustainable materials, such as recycled or bio-based polyester and certified natural materials. |
+Raw materials We are switching to more sustainable materials, such as recycled or bio-based polyester and certified natural materials.

-Material processing | We are committed to meeting our quality and safety standards and reducing resource consumption and greenhouse gas emissions in the production process.
-We build transparent, fair and ethical partnerships and empower people. |
+Material processing We are committed to meeting our quality and safety standards and reducing resource consumption and greenhouse gas emissions in the production process.
+We build transparent, fair and ethical partnerships and empower people.

-Product manufacturing | We engage with our suppliers to reduce environmental impacts during the manufacturing process and encourage them to actively seek renewable energy alternatives.
-We build transparent, fair and ethical partnerships and empower people. |
+Product manufacturing We engage with our suppliers to reduce environmental impacts during the manufacturing process and encourage them to actively seek renewable energy alternatives.
+We build transparent, fair and ethical partnerships and empower people.

-Distribution to market | We work with our logistics providers to transport our products to our various markets in the most efficient way, including shifting to packaging with lower environmental impact. |
+Distribution to market We work with our logistics providers to transport our products to our various markets in the most efficient way, including shifting to packaging with lower environmental impact.

-Retail | Our own retail stores are designed to use energy efficiently and to maximize the reuse of store fittings.
-We are switching to more sustainable packaging for our products. |
+Retail Our own retail stores are designed to use energy efficiently and to maximize the reuse of store fittings.
+We are switching to more sustainable packaging for our products.

-Product use phase | We support consumers to improve their mental and physical health and help them to reduce their environmental impact through care label advice.
-We offer repair services for some products in Japan. |
+Product use phase We support consumers to improve their mental and physical health and help them to reduce their environmental impact through care label advice.
+We offer repair services for some products in Japan.

-End of life and recycling | We investigate partnerships and engage consumers in take-back programs to support a circular economy. |
+End of life and recycling We investigate partnerships and engage consumers in take-back programs to support a circular economy.

-Governing Sustainability at ASICS
+Sustainability Governance at ASICS

 Board of Directors

-Chaired by the ASICS CEO.
-Oversees the ASICS sustainability strategy and ensures sustainability is integrated and prioritized in corporate objectives.
-The Chief Administrative Officer (CAO) and the General Manager of the sustainability department report to the Board of Directors at least twice a year on sustainability-related risks and opportunities based on input from the Sustainability Committee and Risk Management Committee.
-The latest sustainability knowledge is also reported to the CEO and the Board of Directors regularly.
+Chaired by the CEO, the Board of Directors oversees the ASICS sustainability strategy, including climate action, human rights, and other topics, and ensures sustainability is integrated and prioritized in corporate objectives.The Chief Administrative Officer (CAO) and the General Manager of the sustainability department report to the Board of Directors at least twice a year on sustainability related risks and opportunities based on information from the Sustainability Committee and Risk Management Committee.

 Sustainability Committee